Kaylas3000/beautify/Find-haircut-Functional Specification Document.md

 1. technical data

-2.иinteraction of program  with user,
+2. interaction of program  with user,

 - interaction of users among themselves